navruzbek1992/glam/README.md

 ## Generalized Lehmann's Alternative Model

 This library contains tools to estimate asymmetry and location of random variables based on non-parametric approach.
-Theoretical development ofthis approach is presented in [Miura and Tsukahara (1993)](http://www3.stat.sinica.edu.tw/statistica/j3n1/j3n17/j3n17.htm).
+Theoretical development of this approach is presented in [Miura and Tsukahara (1993)](http://www3.stat.sinica.edu.tw/statistica/j3n1/j3n17/j3n17.htm).

 ## Installation